Loeffler, Perdue run hard-line pitch in swing state Georgia

 “No Republican is really happy with the situation we find ourselves in,” said Chip Lake, a longtime GOP consultant and top adviser to Loeffler’s vanquished rival, Rep. Doug Collins.
 “But sometimes when you play poker, you have to play the hand you’re dealt, and for us that starts with the president.”

 Trump will visit Georgia for a final rally with Loeffler on Monday evening, hours before polls open.
-Perdue might not attend after quarantining himself Friday after being exposed to an aide who tested positive for coronavirus.
+It is unclear whether Perdue will attend.
+The senator said Thursday he was quarantining after being exposed to an aide who tested positive for coronavirus.

 Democrats are fine with the GOP senators’ decision to run as Trump Republicans and use exaggerated attacks.
 Opposition to the president has been a unifying force among their core supporters, and Democrats believe Republicans’ overall tenor falls flat with voters in the middle.

-Note: This story has been corrected to show that Perdue began quarantining Thursday, not Friday.